What is the Lowest Body Fat Percentage?

 Women who tend to be very physically active can manage to have a body fat percentage of 21-24%, while men are around 14-17%.
 This is also considered sustainable under these lifestyle conditions.

-Nobody should ever go below these percentages.
-Even maintaining these percentages for a long period of time may be harmful, so it’s important to simply aim for the healthy ranges and make small adjustments to improve body composition, if you feel you want to achieve that!
+Fat plays a key role in our body.
+And even maintaining very low percentages for a long period of time may be harmful.
+So it's important to simply aim for the healthy ranges and make small adjustments to improve body composition, if you feel you want to achieve that!

 Body Fat Percentage Vs. Body Mass Index: What's the Difference?